NicolasCarval/NicolasCarval/README.md

 ### Hi there 👋
-*I am an Engineering student in M2 of Data & AI in ESILV*
+*I just finished my engineering studies in Data & AI at ESILV*

 <!--
 **NicolasCarval/NicolasCarval** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.